wmcdonald404/ansible-loops/README.md

 The [`loop` with `subelements` filter](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_loops.html#with-subelements) is useful to control looping over a data structure that combines well-known, fixed elements with varying elements.

-For example a structured dictionary with a nested element like a list inside the dictionary that could have multiple varying values per-dictionary element.
+For example a list of dictionary entries where one key contains a nested list of a varying number of entries.

-Given the data structure of a dictionary `users` each elements of which includes a nested list `files`:
+Given the data structure a list of dictionaries `users` each elements of which includes a nested list `files`:
 ```
     users:
       - username: user1